 - If your child has an allergy to this drug or any part of this drug.

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If your child has an infection or an illness with a fever.

 - If your child has a weak immune system.

 - If your child is taking any drugs to suppress the immune system.
 This may be certain doses of steroids like prednisone.
 There are many drugs that can suppress the immune system.
 Ask your child’s doctor or pharmacist if you are not sure.

-- Do not give this vaccine to a child younger than 9 months of age.
+- If your child is younger than 9 months of age.
+Do not give this vaccine to a child younger than 9 months of age.

 - Tell dentists, surgeons, and other doctors that your child is using this drug.